dhis2/dhis2-docs/src/commonmark/en/content/user/data-visualizer.md

 When viewing a visualization, you can expand the interpretations on the right side by clicking on the Interpretations button in the upper right corner.
 The visualization description will also be shown.
-The description suppots rich text format.
+The description supports rich text format.

 To view the visualization according to the date of a particular interpretation, click on the interpretation or its "View" button.
 This will regenerate the visualization with the